ruby-concurrency/concurrent-ruby/README.md

 ### Supported Ruby versions

-MRI 1.9.2, 1.9.3, 2.0, 2.1, JRuby (1.9 mode), and Rubinius 2.x.
+MRI 1.9.3, 2.0, 2.1, JRuby (1.9 mode), and Rubinius 2.x.
 This library is pure Ruby and has no gem dependencies.
-It should be fully compatible with any Ruby interpreter that is 1.9.x compliant.
+It should be fully compatible with any interpreter that is compliant with Ruby 1.9.3 or newer.

 ### Examples